Charles Ives House: Building

 The house is located on a seven-acre (3 ha) parcel on the east side of Mountainville Road just south of where Southern Boulevard splits off and Mountainville Avenue becomes Mountainville Road.
 It is south of Rogers Park and west of Rogers Park Junior High School.
 A small pond separates those two buildings.
 To the north the land is generally level and open, with single-family homes on the streets giving way to baseball diamonds in the park.
 South of the house the land rises to a hill and becomes wooded, with larger houses.

 A driveway comes into the south side of the house, and large mature trees shelter its north.
 The building itself is a one-and-a-half-story wood frame structure on a brick foundation sided in clapboard with beaded corner boards in two sections.
 Two brick chimneys pierce the roof of the western wing.

 The main section has a gambrel roof, with slightly overhanging eaves and raked cornice on its eastern side.
 The east (front) entrance is located in a gabled portico with its roof supported by two square fluted columns with similar capitals.
 Two Corinthinan pilasters join it to the house.
 Its closed pediment has a half-round molded dentil course.
 Three dormer windows with semicircular fanlights pierce the roof's lower slant at the front.

 A western wing projects from the main block at that side.
 Connecting it and the main block on the north side is a small porch with square fluted columns similar to those on the front.
 Its southern roof pitch is greater than that on the north.
 On that elevation is a double-windowed dormer without the fanlight.
 On the south side of the wing is a small one-story, three-bay addition with a wheelchair ramp.
 A shed-roofed porch is on the west side.

 The interior has been extensively altered.
-Almost no original finishes are left.
 The woodwork is plain Victorian.
 The house is floored in uniform width tongue and groove boards and the walls appear to be lath and plaster.